Advisory Board

 The founder and president of Cunningham Collective, a marketing, brand and communication strategy firm dedicated to bringing innovation to market.
 She is also the author of “Get to Aha!” a seminal primer about corporate positioning.
 Andy is a much sought after marketing expert in Silicon Valley, having been on the forefront of marketing, branding, positioning and communicating “The Next Big Thing” for over 30 years.
 She is well known for helping Steve Jobs launch the Macintosh and later working with him at NeXT and Pixar."

-Susan Galbraith, MD, Ph.D
+Susan Galbraith, M.D., Ph.D.

 As the Executive Vice President for Oncology R&D at AstraZeneca, Susan has global accountability for the Oncology portfolio from discovery through to late-stage development.
 Since joining AstraZeneca in 2010, Susan has been instrumental in bringing seven new medicines to patients, four of which are now blockbusters.
 Prior to AstraZeneca, Susan held senior Oncology R&D roles at Bristol-Myers Squibb.
 A Clinical Oncologist by background, Susan trained in medicine at Manchester and Cambridge Universities and has a PhD from the University of London.
-She holds an honorary Doctorate of Medical Science from the Institute of Cancer Research and is a Fellow of the Academy of Medical Sciences.
-Susan serves on the American Association for Cancer Research Board of Directors, the Institute of Cancer Research Scientific Advisory Board and the European Association of Cancer Research Advisory Council; she is also the current Chair of the Board at Definiens AG.